azarc-io/verathread-gateway/docs/docs/shell/navigation.md

 7.  :fontawesome-solid-circle-info: A base64 encoded svg icon or font-awesome icon name e.g. `fa-info`
 8.  :fontawesome-solid-circle-info: If true then the route for the nav entry should have an auth guard attached
 9.  :fontawesome-solid-circle-info: If true the nav item should be enabled, otherwise should be disabled with a tooltip explaining that the service is currently unavailable
-10.  :fontawesome-solid-circle-info: The remote entry module name to use during routing
+10.  :fontawesome-solid-circle-info: The remote entry module name to use during routing, only used when federating angular apps
 11.  :fontawesome-solid-circle-info: The exposed module name as defined in the webpack federation configuration
 12.  :fontawesome-solid-circle-info: The url to the remote entry file, used by the router to load the entry point of a federated app
 13.  :fontawesome-solid-circle-info: Outlet, only used if the target of the navigation uses named outlets, the router can load the module into that outlet